+2.1.8.
+Ph.D. in Oceanography/Marine Biology

+The Ph.D. degree consists of a program of upper-level course work and original research on a selected topic of importance in the ocean sciences.
+Courses consist of required general core courses as well as tutorial studies with the major professor.
+Ph.D. programs are informally divided into physical oceanography and marine biology.

+A successful recipient of the Ph.D. degree in Oceanography/Marine Biology is expected to:

+- Understand basic marine biological, chemical, geological, and physical processes to a level sufficient to communicate and collaborate with experts in those sub-disciplines; and to be able to apply this knowledge to issues in research and resource management - Apply the scientific method to define, investigate, and evaluate hypotheses in at least one of these sub-disciplines - Conduct (as guided by, and to the satisfaction of, the doctoral committee and HCNSO faculty) advanced, original, and independent research that adds to the body of oceanographic knowledge in one or more of the sub-discipline areas - Communicate scientific results and conclusions clearly and logically in a written dissertation and in scientific presentations and publications - Students are expected to complete degrees within 5 years of full-time study, and within 9 years in the case of part-time students.
+A minimum of 3 years enrollment in the Ph.D. program is required.

 2.1.9.
-PhD in Oceanography/Marine Biology

-The PhD degree consists of a program of upper-level course work and original research on a selected topic of importance in the ocean sciences.
-Courses consist of required general core courses as well as tutorial studies with the major professor.
-PhD programs are informally divided into physical oceanography and marine biology.

-A successful recipient of the PhD degree in Oceanography/Marine Biology is expected to:

-• Understand basic marine biological, chemical, geological, and physical processes to a level sufficient to communicate and collaborate with experts in those sub-disciplines; and to be able to apply this knowledge to issues in research and resource management

-- Apply the scientific method to define, investigate, and evaluate hypotheses in at least one of these sub-disciplines - Conduct (as guided by, and to the satisfaction of, the doctoral committee and HCNSO faculty) advanced, original, and independent research that adds to the body of oceanographic knowledge in one or more of the sub-discipline areas - Communicate scientific results and conclusions clearly and logically in a written dissertation and in scientific presentations and publications - Students are expected to complete degrees within 5 years of full-time study, and within 9 years in the case of part-time students.
-A minimum of 3 years enrollment in the PhD program is required.

-2.1.10.
 Assessments of Learning Outcomes

-Prior to graduation all Masters' students must take a pass/fail test on the learning outcomes of their program (i.e. MB, CZM, MES, MA).
+Prior to graduation all Masters Students must take a pass/fail test on the learning outcomes of their program.
 Students failing the test will be required to retake it prior to graduation; the test may be retaken multiple times.
 After finishing all coursework and prior to the oral defense of thesis or capstone the student will take a closed-book written test.
 Students may schedule the exam online at http://nsuoc.wufoo.com/forms/rubric-schedule-request.
-Once information is submitted the student will receive a confirmation email with a link to the calendar of available times for the rubric exam.
+Once information is submitted the student will receive a confirmation email with a link to schedule the exam.

-The questions will concern general knowledge (specifically, the material learned in all 5 CORE courses and 5 of the 7 electives) and will be directed at the learning outcomes of the individual courses.
+The questions will concern general knowledge (specifically, the material learned in all 5 core courses and 5 electives) and will be directed at the learning outcomes of the individual courses.